 And now see what the angel sees—the fulfillment and the unfolding of this Child of Promise within you….see and feel and know the possibilities, indeed the future, of this Child in you, this Godseed that you are growing in the womb of your entire being, should you allow it to be nurtured and to grow and to be born into the world.
 (Jean Houston in Godseed Quest Books 1992 p.39)

 This call to birth the Christ within us is as ancient as first century Paul, who wrote of being in labour until Christ is born in us.
-It is as modern as twentieth century eco-feminist theologian Yvonne Gebara who entreats us to give birth to the Christic Presence in the Universe.
+It is as modern as twenty-first century eco-feminist theologian Yvonne Gebara who entreats us to give birth to the Christic Presence in the Universe.
 Contemporary writer Diarmuid O’Murchu cites the words of the thirteenth century Dominican mystic Meister Eckhart: What does God do all day long?
 God lies on a maternity bed, giving birth all day long.

 Reflecting on Meister Eckhart’s image, O’Murchu continues: